Tulip-Dev/tulip/doc/user/workspace.rst

 FAQ
 ---

-The Node-Link Diagram being one of the mostly used view, it is also the one we are asked the more about.
+The Node Link Diagram being one of the mostly used view, it is also the one we are asked the more about.
 We list here some of the more frequently asked questions in order to allow you to maybe find a direct answer to your problem.

 **Labels**